Authored by the expert who managed and guided the team behind the Belgium Property Pack

 What property type will give the best return in Belgium over 5 years as of 2026?

-As of early 2026, apartments in strong rental micro-locations are expected to give the best total return over five years in Belgium, combining price appreciation with steady rental income.
+As of 2026, energy-efficient urban apartments are likely to give the best total return over 5 years in Belgium.

 How will new infrastructure projects affect property prices in Belgium over 5 years?